Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Signals shapes from fast plastic scintillator and silicon photomultiplier

-The SiPM (Silicon Photomultiplier) comprises an array of SPAD (Single Photon Avalanche Diod) -- pixels.
-These pixels are maintained in a ''ready'' quasi-stable state through the application of bias voltage, transitioning them into the Geiger mode.
+The SiPM (Silicon Photomultiplier) comprises an array of SPAD (Single Photon Avalanche Diode) -- pixels.
 Upon absorption of a photon, an avalanche process is initiated within the corresponding pixel, leading to a rapid rise in current to its maximum value.
 The avalanche is subsequently quenched to ensure stable operation.
 In case of passive quenching this is accomplished through the incorporation of a quenching resistor.
-Classic SiPMs utilize polysilicon quenching resistors located on the device's surface, while one of the current development directions is focused on SiPMs with epitaxial quenching resistors \cite{ZHAO2018252}.
+Classic SiPMs utilize polysilicon quenching resistors located on the device's surface, while one of the current development directions is focused on SiPMs with epitaxial quenching resistors~\cite{ZHAO2018252}.
 In such SiPMs, the quenching resistance is integrated within the epitaxial layer, increasing the density of cells.
 Reduced junction capacitance combined with a relatively low quenching resistance, leads to a fast recovery time.
 Additionally, the high geometric fill factor of these SiPMs allows for a wide dynamic range with high photon detection efficiency (PDE).

 A comprehensive analysis of the processes in a SiPM, including consideration of all parasitic processes, can be found in the detailed study~\cite{Gundacker_2020}, while the pulse shape discussion is available in~\cite{Corsi_2006, Giustolisi_2013, DUARA2020164483}.
-In this article, we restrict ourselves to an approximate description, which, however, will allow us to reflect the essence observed in the experiment: we will characterize the impulse response function of the SiPM by the characteristic time $R_s C_T$, where $R_s$ stands for the sum of load resistance and low intrinsic SiPM resistance, and $C_T$ is the total SiPM capacitance.
+In this article, an approximate description of the pulse shape is provided: the pulse response function of the SiPM is characterized by the time \(R_s C_T\), where \(R_s\) represents the sum of the load resistance and the low intrinsic SiPM resistance, and \(C_T\) is the total SiPM capacitance.